exercism/elm/exercises/concept/tracks-on-tracks-on-tracks/.meta/design.md

 ## Learning objectives

-- Know of the existence of the `list` type.
+- Know of the existence of the `List` type.
 - Know that lists are immutable.
 - Know what head and tail refer to.
 - Know how to define an empty and non-empty list.